NHTI – Concord's Community College: Academics

 NHTI offers 45 associate degree programs and 55 certificate programs of study.
+Individual majors are available within six programs.
 Majors range from business to engineering to criminal justice, and also include a wide range of healthcare options, such as nursing, dental hygiene, radiology, and paramedic training.

-Under an agreement with the University of New Hampshire, NHTI students can participate in a dual-admissions program that allows them, upon completion of an associate degree, to transfer those credits and continue their studies at UNH or other USNH institutions to earn a bachelor's degree.

-The college has an open admission policy, accepting any applicant with a high school diploma, and students may enroll at any time before the school year begins.

 The robotics and automation engineering technology (RAET) program was added in 2013 under the support of a $19.97 million federal grant, with the first class of students graduating in May 2015.
 This program focuses on the usage of industrial robots in various industries, as well as the use of PLC units in mass production.
 It additionally includes a course on lean manufacturing, one of the most advanced and efficient ways of manufacturing, invented by Taiichi Ohno.

 Some of the students who graduate from NHTI choose to transfer to another four-year institution to continue their education.
 NHTI offers a variety of transfer agreements with various universities that accept most to all of the credits earned at NHTI.

 NHTI offers credits for high schools around New Hampshire.
 Specific classes taken at the high school level can be accredited towards an associate degree.

 Campus

-NHTI's main campus in Concord covers 240 acre, includes three residence halls, and is also home to the New Hampshire Police Standards and Training Academy, the McAuliffe-Shepard Discovery Center, and the offices for the Community College System of New Hampshire..
+NHTI's main campus in Concord covers 240 acre, includes three residence halls, and is also home to the New Hampshire Police Standards and Training Academy, the McAuliffe-Shepard Discovery Center, and the offices for the Community College System of New Hampshire.